 Kale, as with parsley, had previously been treated as the step-child of the dinner plate, resigned to sitting on the edge of the plate as a garnish.
 But this is not the case any longer.
-Kale has been identified as one of the most nutritionally dense foods on earth.
+Fortunately, kale has been identified as one of the most nutritionally dense foods on earth.

 Dr. Joel Fuhrman created a tool for measuring the aggregate nutritional density of a food, called the ANDI score.
 He ranked the nutrient values of foods based on 34 nutritional parameters, and devised a formula to measure the results.
 His equation H=N/C (health = nutrition divided by calories) has been since accepted as the norm in nutritional analysis of foods.

 The ANDI score ranks a food from 1 – 1000 in terms of it’s nutritional density (1 being the worst; 1000 being the best).
 Kale ranks 1000; soda ranks 1.
 For comparison, consider other foods’ ANDI scores: salmon, bananas and eggs are all 31; corn is 45; sweet potatoes are 181; cauliflower is 315; romaine is 510 and spinach is 707.